Universal Robust Regression via Maximum Mean Discrepancy: Introduction

-We prove that the proposed estimator $\hat{\theta}_n$ of the model parameter is (i) universally consistent, in the sense that it will always converge to the best approximation of the truth in the model, without \textit{any} assumption on the distribution generating the observations, and (ii) robust to adversarial contaminations.
-However, the computation time of $\hat{\theta}_n$ is quadratic with respect to the sample size $n$ and, for this reason, we introduce an alternative estimator $\tilde{\theta}_n$ which, as argued below, is expected to have a similar behaviour as $\hat{\theta}_n$ in practice.
-The computation time of $\tilde{\theta}_n$ is linear in $n$ and we establish that this estimator is itself robust to outliers, in the sense that its influence function is bounded.
+More precisely, we prove that the resulting estimator $\hat{\theta}_n$ of the model parameter is, in the fixed and random design setting, (i) universally consistent, in the sense that it will always converge to the best approximation, in the sense of the MMD distance, of the truth in the model without any assumption on the distribution generating the observations, and (ii) robust to adversarial contaminations.
+As a by-product of our theoretical analysis of $\hat{\theta}_n$ in the random design setting we derive results on kernel conditional mean embedding of distributions that are of independent interest.

-The rest of this paper is organized as follows.
-In Section~\ref{section:notations} we define the two estimators $\hat{\theta}_n$ and $\tilde{\theta}_n$, and discuss algorithms to compute them.
-In Section~\ref{section:theory} we provide their theoretical analysis, both in the deterministic and random design case for $\hat{\theta}_n$ and in the random design case only for $\tilde{\theta}_n$.
-In the random design case, our theoretical result for $\hat{\theta}_n$ requires assumptions on the reproducing kernel that are quite involved.
-Section~\ref{section:kernels} provides examples of kernel satisfying these assumptions while Section~\ref{section:simulation} is devoted to the simulation study.
-Section \ref{section:conclusion} concludes, and all the proofs are gathered in the Appendix \ref{app:B}.
+Computing $\hat{\theta}_n$ requires to optimize a function involving a sum over $n^2$ terms.
+We introduce a stochastic gradient algorithm which allows to efficiently compute this estimator from several thousands data points, but the use of $\hat{\theta}_n$ remains computationally expensive for large datasets.
+For this reason, we introduce an alternative estimator $\tilde{\theta}_n$ which, as argued below, is expected to have a similar behaviour to $\hat{\theta}_n$ in practice while having the advantage to be defined by an objective function involving only a sum over $n$ terms.
+We also establish that this estimator is itself robust to outliers, in the sense that its influence function is bounded.